gityoav/pyg-cell/README.md

 ```

-Note that when we access the document, we get back the cell object and all its functionality.
+Note that when we access the document, we get back the cell object and all its functionality, not just the data:

 ```
     >>> loaded_cell = db().inc(name = 'james', surname = 'dean')[0].go()